 To create perfect brows, it’s essential to start with the right tools for the job.
 Choose only the best shaping products and you’ll find that half the hard work is done for you.

-Choosing a good, quality eyebrow pencil over a cheap one can mean full, natural looking brows instead of dark, messy blobs above your eyes.
+Choosing a good, quality eyebrow pencil over a cheap one can mean full, natural-looking brows instead of dark, messy blobs above your eyes.
 Opt for reputable makeup brands for tested formulas which will yield positive results.
 Choose a pencil that sits in between powdery and waxy and that features a fine tip.
-This combination will ensure clean and natural looking brows that stay in place.
-Find the right colour for your brows by choosing a pencil that is a couple shades lighter than your exact hair match.
+This combination will ensure clean and natural-looking brows that stay in place.
+Find the right color for your brows by choosing a pencil that is a couple of shades lighter than your exact hair match.

 While many of today’s best brow pencils come with a spoolie attached, it’s still a good idea to have separate quality spoolies on hand.
-These small brushes are the key to achieving natural looking brows.
-While pencil will add the colour and extra volume you desire, it’s the spoolie that will make your brows appear like 100% natural hair.
+These small brushes are the key to achieving natural-looking brows.
+While pencil will add the color and extra volume you desire, it’s the spoolie that will make your brows appear like 100% natural hair.
 By brushing through the product and creating texture, a spoolie will put the finishing touch on your perfect brows.

 Wax and Pomade

 For unruly brows, simple tweezering and pencilling may not be enough to create your desired brow shape.
 Tame and shape wild brows with the help of an eyebrow wax or pomade.
 The creamy formula makes an excellent base for makeup, leaving you with well groomed, natural-looking brows.
 Choose between pigmented and clear waxes to best suit your needs.
 To apply pot-based varieties, use an angled brush to outline and fill-in brows before brushing with a spoolie.